balayette/fault/README.md

-# AES-128 differential fault analysis
+# AES-128 and DES differential fault analysis

-Perform differential fault analysis on AES-128.
+Perform differential fault analysis on AES-128 and DES.